dungkaito/challenge5b_dungdd/README.md

 php artisan config:cache
 ```
 ## Shared hosting
 On some web shared hosting services, **symlink()** has been disabled for security reasons.
-In that situation, web have to change these line in the filesystem configuration file `/config/filesystems.php`
+In that situation, we have to change these lines in the filesystem configuration file `/config/filesystems.php`

 ```
 'default' => env('FILESYSTEM_DRIVER', 'public'),